dotlang/language/Enhancements.md

 in adder: `func adder(x,y:int)->{ assert condition1;}`
 caller: `var x = adder(5,6) # adder(1,0) # { log("error occured " + $$); exit(5); };`

-? - what if function has optional input and reads them without checking?'
+Y - what if function has optional input and reads them without checking?'
+`func f(x:int, _y: int) { if ( missing _y ) ... }`
+we can implement this with fn redirection.
+`func f(x: int, y: int) ...`
+`func f(x: int) -> f(x, 10);`

-? - can we eliminate data annotations?
+Y - can we eliminate data annotations?
+usage: json customization
+e.g. we have a Customer struct, when saving it to JSON format, we want to ignore some fields. but a general method for JSON needs reflection: `func to_json(x:Object)` so, we will need to write a custom function.

-? - function cannot change it's input. can we have a syntax for this? e.g. `int x = 12; f(&x);`
+N - function cannot change it's input. can we have a syntax for this? e.g. `int x = 12; f(&x);`
 `func f(x:int&)...` where in& denoted frozen int.
+Let's do this behind the scene.
+There is no other good usage for this.
+Just makes syntax clumsy.

+? - try to remove/eliminate as much special syntax as possible ok constraints template ok input indicator `$_` and `$i` catch and error ok chaining ok union check for empty value

+? - we have `$1, $2,..` for arguments but `$0` is free. can we use it to reduce complexity of the language?
+candidates: Error,

+? - do we need templates?

 ? - TEST: think about how to implement a pricing engine/vol-surface/economic events and contract object in new approach.
 economic_events: